 Powerful to Make a Landscape Video as You Wish

-Capture amusing natural scenes by creating a landscape video that will surely tickle all your senses by creating videos using FlexClip's free editing tools!Make a Video
+Capture amusing natural scenes by creating a landscape video that surely tickle all your senses.
+Create such videos easily by exploring our stock footage & images of natural scenery.Make a Video

 Describe Landscape Video with Texts

-Double the excitement to your landscape video's mood by adding lively and adventurous sounds like the background music!
-Try it with FlexClip's free sounds now.Make a Video
+Double the excitement or grandness of a landscape video by adding lively and adventurous sounds, like beautiful background music, raining or bird singing!
+Utilize FlexClip's free soundtracks now.Make a Video

 Convert Portrait Video to Landscape

-Worrying about the cool videos you recorded in the wrong orientation?
+Worrying about cool videos you recorded in an inappropriate orientation?
 We got you!
-With FlexClip, you can easily turn your portrait clips into landscape ones in just a few easy clicks!Make a Hype Video
+In FlexClip, you can easily turn any portrait clips into landscape ones in just a few easy clicks!Make a Hype Video

-Do you want to produce landscape videos without going into film school?
-These filmmaking ideas will not only benefit you in crafting more professional-looking video content that will amaze your viewers, but they will also enable you to realize your capabilities and develop your own artistic filmmaking techniques.
+Want to produce landscape videos but without going into film school?
+Our filmmaking ideas will not only benefit you in crafting more professional-looking videos that will amaze viewers, but they can also help you realize your capabilities & creativity to develop your artistic filmmaking techniques.
 Keep these tips as you record videos and aim for professional-looking works of art!

 Hold the Camera Still

-Image stabilization is included in many smartphones, cameras, and video recorders.
-It aids in stabilizing your video, but you must be aware of its limitations.
-When filming while moving, camera shaking is a common thing.
-When capturing video, use your smartphone with both hands to avoid this.
-Alternatively, you may use a tripod or a sturdy alternative to rest your camera against and keep it still.
+Image stabilization is included in many smartphones, cameras and video recorders.
+It aids in stabilizing your video, but be aware of its limits.
+Camera will shake when you're moving to film something.
+You can use a tripod or a sturdy alternative to rest your camera against and keep it still.
 Once your phone is set up, try not to reposition it unless absolutely necessary.